hasura/graphql-engine/docs/graphql/manual/migrations/config-v1/manage-migrations.rst

 Step 3: Initialize the migrations (optional)
 --------------------------------------------

-In case you have already set up your database we will need to initialize our migrations with the current state of the database.
+If you have previously set up your database, you need to initialize your migrations with the current state of the database.

 Create a migration called ``init`` by exporting the current Postgres schema and